egodev2/Explosion-Man/README.md

 ## Rights

-You may modify and distribute this project by follwowing ALL of these conditions:
+You may modify and distribute this project by following ALL of these conditions:
 * Personal use;
 * Non profit usage;
 * Open code;